 You will then be required to do the following:

-- Pay a restitution fee of not more than $1000
+- Pay a DEJ participation fee of not more than $1000.

-- Acknowledge that you will have to apply for and participate in a court-approved drug education or treatment program and be responsible for its costs as well as for the costs of probation
+- Acknowledge that you will have to apply for and participate in a court-approved drug education or treatment program and be responsible for its costs.

 - Acknowledge that if you fail to complete the program within the prescribed time that you will be dismissed from the program and criminal proceedings against you will commence, however you will not be entitled to a jury trial and your case will proceed with a bench trial or a plea bargain.

 The probation department will have to assess you to determine the best drug program for your needs.
 It will consider: